rafaelhdr/practice-react-crud/README.md

 - Fix the Delete.js to be able to delete the existent users

 **Hard one** (but most important): after you fix everything, replicate everything, but now instead of handling employees, add the tasks.

+## Extra

+There are more fields in the tasks model.
+Try using:

+- Radio for status
+- Select for status
+- Number Input for complexity
+- Slider for complexity
+- Switch for done